 Sassafras acknowledges Aquinnah Wôpanâak Territory and its People.

-Growing leaders for a healthy future.
+Growing leaders for a healthy future

-Sassafras Earth Education offers programs, events and services that;
+Sassafras offers programs, events and serviced that;

 educate schools, organizations and the general public on a truthful representation and increased awareness of the indigenous peoples of Turtle Island;